Battle of Bladensburg: Action

 Around noon on 24 August, Ross's army reached Bladensburg.
 Stansbury's tactical errors quickly became apparent.
 Had he held Lowndes Hill, Stansbury could have made the British approach a costly one (although this would have involved fighting with the East Branch at his back, which would not have improved his men's morale and might have been disastrous in a hasty retreat).
 Had he held the brick structures of Bladensburg, which were ready-made mini-fortresses, he might have embroiled Ross's troops in bloody street fighting.
 Because the bridge had not been burned, it had to be defended.
 Stansbury's infantry and artillery were posted too far from the river's edge to contest a crossing effectively.

-The British advance was led by Colonel William Thornton's 85th Light Infantry and the three light companies of the other line battalions.
+The British advance was led by Colonel William Thornton's 85th Light Infantry and the three light companies of the other line battalions along with perhaps 100 African-American Colonial Marines.
 The Baltimore artillery and Pinkney's riflemen stopped Thornton's first rush across the bridge.
 Major Harry Smith, Ross's Brigade major, considered that Ross and Thornton had attacked too hastily, without waiting for other units to support Thornton, or sending forward skirmishers across the fords to cover the advance.
 However, Thornton's men eventually established themselves on the south bank of the river, and began advancing in loose order.
 The Baltimore artillery had solid shot only, which was of little use against scattered skirmishers.
 Pinkney, whose elbow was shattered by a musket ball, was driven back and as Thornton's men closed in, the Baltimore artillerymen retreated with five of their cannon, being forced to spike and abandon another.

 The British 1/44th Regiment had meanwhile forded the East Branch above the bridge.
 As they prepared to envelop the American left, Winder led a counter-attack against Thornton by Sterrett's 5th Maryland militia, joined by other detachments.
 As the 5th Maryland exchanged fire with British infantry in cover on three sides, Schutz's and Ragan's conscripted militia broke and fled under a barrage of rockets.
 Winder issued confused orders for three of Captain Burch's guns to fall back rather than cover Sterrett's retreat, and the 5th Maryland and the rest of Stansbury's brigade fled the field, sweeping most of Lavall's horsemen with them.